easystats/modelbased/paper/paper.md

 Which function to use depends on the model and the research question at hand (visualizing effects, generating predictions, etc.).

-## Marginal means and effects
+## Marginal means

-The concept of "marginal" in statistical modeling typically refers to the analysis of the effect of one or more "focus" variables while all other variables are held constant at specific values
+The concept of "marginal" in this context refers to how non-focal variables are treated.
+While predictions, as described above, fix non-focal variables at their reference level, marginal means compute the empirical or theoretical averages of them.
+These kind of predictions are a good representation of the sample, because they are not based on very specific characteristics.
+E.g., predictions are made for _female_ persons with _high_ income, while marginal means calculate the expected outcome for an _average_ observation.

-(e.g., their empirical or theoretical average or reference value).
+The `modelbased` package provides a simple and clear interface to extract marginal means via the `estimate_means()` function, which can be considered as "marginal" pendant to `estimate_relation()`. `estimate_means()` typically returns results in line with the _emmeans_ package.

-This, in turn, facilitates understanding the effect of a variable in a complex model, where multiple variables interact with each other.
+## Marginal effects

-The `modelbased` package simplifies the extraction of these quantities by providing a clear interface to understand how different predictors interact with outcomes in various scenarios.
+Predictions and marginal means can be used to better understand the _relationship_ of predictors with the outcome.
+They tell you that "the average health score for a person at the age of sixty is 80 points".
+Marginal _effects_, in turn, evaluate the (average) _strength_ of an effect (also called "slope"), telling you that "the average effect of age on the health score is an decrease 5 points".

-- `estimate_means()`: computes **Marginal Means**—the average predictions for each level of a categorical predictor, averaged across all levels of other predictors.
+For the simple case of linear regression without interaction terms, the regression coefficient (slope) equals the marginal effect.
+However, in even slightly more complex situations (e.g., when interaction terms are involved, or logistic regression models), the slope is not constant across the predictor's values.
+Here we can estimate an _average_ slope, or marginal effect.

-- `estimate_contrasts()`: computes **Marginal Contrasts**—the comparison of marginal means at different levels of a factor to assess differences or effects.
+Again, the `modelbased` package has a simple function to do so, `estimate_slopes()`.
+This function calculates the _trend_ or average effect, usually for numeric predictors.

-- `estimate_slopes()`: computes **Marginal Effects**—the change in the response variable for an infinitesimal change in a predictor, averaged across all levels of other predictors.
-Marginal effects are essentially the partial derivatives of the response with respect to each predictor (useful for continuous predictors) and describe the average strength of an effect.
+## Contrasts

-**[TODO: details about types of marginalization]**
+## Counterfactual / ATE

 `modelbased` provides two types of "marginalization":

 - `estimate = "average"` (default): TODO
 - `estimate = "population"`: TODO